Haabiy/selahx_client/README.md

 Once connected, a reverse SSH tunnel is automatically established.

-##### `NB: Make sure the port you assigned on the target machine is open in your EC2 instance’s inbound and outbound rules, and ensure SSH is allowed in the security group.`
+##### `NB: Ensure the port you configured on the target machine is open in your EC2 instance’s inbound and outbound rules, along with SSH for remote access.`

 ---